 - A filter of selection, to identify companies whose business models are positively contributing to the ecological transition according to the NEC and commonly qualified as green: within the environmental pilar of SPICE, the Net Environmental Contribution (NEC) score has to be equal or above 10%. - Among them, the Sub-Fund commits to a minimum share of environmentally sustainable investments as per Taxonomy Regulation.
-Such investments shall comply with the requirements set out in the Taxonomy Regulation, cumulatively the technical screening criteria involving the substantial contribution to one environmental objective and the do no significant harm criteria, as well as minimum social safeguards. - A filter of exclusion: any company which presents risks in terms of sustainable development.
-Identified risks include inadequate non-financial practices and performance likely to jeopardize the competitiveness of companies.
-A company is thus excluded if: - it is involved in activities identified in Sycomore AM SRI exclusion policy for their controversial social or environmental impacts, or - o it obtained a SPICE rating below 3/5; or - it is affected by a severe controversy (rating 3/3 in Sycomore AM controversies rating tool); or - o it is targeted by Sycomore AM's Principle Adverse Impact (PAI) policy.
+Such investments shall comply with the requirements set out in the Taxonomy Regulation, cumulatively the technical screening criteria involving the substantial contribution to one environmental objective and the do no significant harm criteria, as well as minimum social safeguards. - A filter of exclusion: Companies are excluded if the sustainability risks identified are likely to jeopardize their competitiveness or have a major negative impact.
+A company is thus excluded if: - it is involved in activities identified in Sycomore AM exclusion policy for their controversial social or environmental impacts, or - o it obtained a SPICE rating below 3/5; or - it is affected by a severe controversy (rating 3/3 in Sycomore AM controversies rating tool); or - o it is targeted by Sycomore AM's Principle Adverse Impact (PAI) policy.